sven-hash/docs/docs/run-nym-nodes/nodes/requester.md

 As you can see, it has connected to the nym client that we started before.

-The `--enable statistics` flag starts the requester in a mode which reports very minimal usage statistics - the amount of unique but anonymised users are using the requester - to a service we run, as part of the Nym-Connect Beta testing.
+The `--enable statistics` flag starts the requester in a mode which reports very minimal usage statistics - the amount of bytes sent to a service, and the number of requests - to a service we run, as part of the Nym-Connect Beta testing.

-If you want to see what exactly is being recorded, you can send the data to yourself by using the `--statistics-recipient` flag. **If you are running your network requester as part of a Service Grant, then don't set this flag**.
-You can see what data is being collected using the following command to ping our stats service (remember to change the 'until' date):
+If you want to see what exactly is being recorded, you can send the data to a client you control by using the `--statistics-recipient` flag.

+**If you are running your network requester as part of a Service Grant, then don't set this flag** and use the following command to ping our stats service to see what it has recorded (remember to change the `'until'` date):

 ```
 curl -d '{"since":"2022-07-26T12:46:00.000000+00:00", "until":"2022-07-26T12:57:00.000000+00:00"}' -H "Content-Type: application/json" -X POST http://mainnet-stats.nymte.ch:8090/v1/all-statistics